susumusakamoto/Project_FIFA_MoneyBall/README.md

 6. Analysing Linear Regression Models

-## Results and conlusions
+## Results
-For my final model, I did the following steps.
+As taking the following steps, the R-squared of the model reached to 0.973
 - Filter out retired players
 - Filter out goalkeepers
 - Filter out players who belongs to lower division